Aliases for ARF3 Gene

 GeneCards Summary for ARF3 Gene

 ARF3 (ADP Ribosylation Factor 3) is a Protein Coding gene.
-Diseases associated with ARF3 include cholera and distal hereditary motor neuropathy, type ii.
-Among its related pathways are Metabolism and Transport to the Golgi and subsequent modification.
-GO annotations related to this gene include GTP binding and signal transducer activity.
-An important paralog of this gene is ENSG00000272822.
+Diseases associated with ARF3 include Cholera.
+Among its related pathways are PI Metabolism and Transport to the Golgi and subsequent modification.
+Gene Ontology (GO) annotations related to this gene include GTP binding and obsolete signal transducer activity.
+An important paralog of this gene is ARF1.

 GTP-binding protein that functions as an allosteric activator of the cholera toxin catalytic subunit, an ADP-ribosyltransferase.
 Involved in protein trafficking; may modulate vesicle budding and uncoating within the Golgi apparatus.